dredstone1/NeuralNetwork/README.md

 - **📦 CMake Ready**: Seamless build system integration
 - **🎯 Research Focused**: Designed with experimentation and learning in mind
 - **🧠 Integrated Visualizer**: Real-time graphical display of layers, neurons, and activations. ideal for debugging, teaching, or showcasing model behavior
+- **💾 Parameter Persistence**: Save and load trained model parameters for reuse, testing, or deployment

 ## 🏗️ Quick Start